Flow Gym: A framework for the development, benchmarking, training, and deployment of flow-field quantification methods: Software description and illustrative examples

-As in \cite{stamhuis2014pivlab}, we implement in JAX standard interpolation techniques to reconstruct the flow field in regions where data have been marked as invalid by the validation step, including: \begin{itemize}[leftmargin=*] \item \emph{Tile-based averaging}, where each missing vector is replaced by the mean of its valid neighbors within a predefined stencil; this approach is computationally efficient and well suited for isolated outliers, but may oversmooth sharp gradients. \item \emph{Boundary value solver}, where the inpainting problem is formulated as solving Laplace’s equation with boundary conditions set by the valid neighboring vectors; this approach is computationally more expensive but provides more globally consistent reconstructions. \end{itemize} Importantly, custom data-interpolation steps, possibly learning-based, such as diffusion-models-based data interpolation \cite{shu2023physics}, can be easily integrated.
+As in \cite{stamhuis2014pivlab}, we implement in JAX standard interpolation techniques to reconstruct the flow field in regions where data have been marked as invalid by the validation step, including: \begin{itemize}[leftmargin=*] \item \emph{Tile-based averaging}, where each missing vector is replaced by the mean of its valid neighbors within a predefined stencil; this approach is computationally efficient and well suited for isolated outliers, but may oversmooth sharp gradients. \item \emph{Boundary-value solver}, where the inpainting problem is formulated as solving Laplace's equation with boundary conditions set by the valid neighboring vectors; this approach is computationally more expensive, but provides more globally consistent reconstructions. \end{itemize} Importantly, custom data-interpolation steps, possibly learning-based, such as diffusion-model-based data interpolation \cite{shu2023physics}, can be easily integrated.

 \paragraph{Data smoothing} To attenuate residual noise and improve local consistency of the estimate, we provide efficient JAX implementations of several smoothing operators, including \emph{average filtering}, \emph{median filtering}, and \emph{normalized least-squares smoothing} \cite{stamhuis2014pivlab}.